facebook pixel C-Section Recovery Week by Week: What to Expect (0–6 Weeks)

 Recovery after Caesarean: The First 6 Weeks

+Recovery after a caesarean takes time, but knowing what to expect makes all the difference.
 It’s finally time for you to meet your baby that’s been growing inside your belly for the past nine months!
 Now you will make all the time in the world to spend with your little one whose only way of communicating was kicking hard.

 While childbirth can be exciting, it can also be extremely tolling on your body, especially if you had a caesarean delivery (C-section) rather than a normal vaginal delivery.
 Since C-section is a major surgery, it can take as long as 4 to 6 weeks to make a full recovery.
 Caring for yourself and your wound from C-section delivery is also very important to make celebration merrier.